harryfei/which-rs/README.md

 A Rust equivalent of Unix command "which".

-## Exmaple
+## Example

-To find wihch rustc exectable binary is using.
+To find which rustc exectable binary is using.

 ``` rust
 use which::which;